Is FBA or Seller Fulfilled Prime best for my company?

 Cons for Seller Fulfilled Prime:

 - In order to use SFP, sellers must prove to Amazon that they can meet the company’s strict performance standards for high seller ratings.
 As a result, SFP tends to work best for sellers who have the infrastructure and capabilities to pack and ship products quickly.
-For sellers without their own warehouses, or warehouses that may not meet Amazon’s high standards, partnering with a quality third-party logistics (3PL) provider is another way to get into the SFP program.
+For sellers without their own fulfillment centers or warehouses, or facilities that may not meet Amazon’s high standards, partnering with a quality third-party logistics (3PL) provider is another way to get into the SFP program.

-We know this can be an important decision for your company, so if you have any questions please feel free to contact Kasia Wenker, and let us help you out!
+We know this can be an important decision for your company, so if you have any questions about selling on Amazon please feel free to contact Kasia Wenker, and let us help you out!

 Interested in learning more about our ecommerce fulfillment capabilities?
 ITS Logistics knows ecommerce fulfillment and can help with expert advice and unparalleled service.